javjm2/Example-Python-Test-Framework/README.md

 - Run a single test using its name - `pytest -k  <test name>`
 - Run all tests in a file - `pytest tests/<test file name>.py`

 **Note:** If you want to use the commands that run specific tests in a container, you will want to preface the commands with `docker run --rm selenium-sweet-shop-test`.

 So as an example, the command to run the sweet shop login test will be:
 `docker run --rm selenium-sweet-shop-test pytest -k test_login`

+#### Creating a test report

+You can also run the tests and produce a html report displaying the results of the test execution.
+The command to do that is:
+`pytest --html=report.html`

 ## Troubleshooting guide